tduyile04/document-management-api/README.md

 ### API Documentation

-The API documentation is found homepage of the hosted API https://edocumentmgtapi.herokuapp.com/
+The API documentation is found at the homepage of the hosted API https://edocumentmgtapi.herokuapp.com/

 ### Limitations